 We hope to recruit and select the inaugural cohort by October 2019, with the first training session occurring January 10-12, 2020.
 The following sessions will be: March 6-8, May 15-17, late August, and mid-October 2020.

-Each training session will looks something like this.
-Beginning on Friday evening and concluding on the following Sunday.
+Each training session tentatively begins on Friday evening and concludes Sunday.

 - Friday evening (5 p.m. - 9 p.m.): opening training session & dinner; break-out groups